danpla/dpscreenocr/doc/manual.md

 dpScreenOCR is simple to use:

- 1. Choose some languages in the [Main tab].
+1. Choose languages in the [Main tab].
 2. Move the mouse pointer near the screen area containing text and press the hotkey shown in the [Main tab] to start the selection.
- 4. Move the mouse so that the selection covers the text and press the hotkey again.
+3. Move the mouse so that the selection covers the text and press the hotkey again.

 After these steps, dpScreenOCR will recognize the text from the